 3. Create the background

-4. Determine the badges shapes
+4. Determine the shape of the badges

 5. Create the ribbons

 The ribbons are meant to add to the aesthetic of the badges.
 We'll create one for each badge and later on we'll add a text on top.

 To create an arch from the rectangle, we'll use the option Effect>Warp>Arc

 We'll make the basic structure of the ribbons with three rectangles; a fill color in red and a brown stroke color.
 We'll give the stroke a 3pt width.